 A prospect is a person who has already spoken with an appointment setter, salesperson, or representative, demonstrating their interest in making a purchase.

 So, to recap, lead generation involves piquing interest and gathering contact information.
-Appointment setting involves qualifying prospects and leading them through your sales journey towards a purchase decision.
+Appointment setting involves qualifying prospects and leading them through your sales journey toward a purchase decision.

 Let’s clarify those differences further by breaking down each method by its primary goal, strategy, process, and influence: